Logo

 )

-const result = await db.session.findUnique({
+const result = await this.db.session.findUnique({

 where: { sessionToken },